jonobr1/two.js/wiki/documentation/effects/texture/README.md

 __Extends__: `Two.Shape`

 Fundamental to work with bitmap data, a.k.a. pregenerated imagery, in Two.js.
 Supported formats include jpg, png, gif, and tiff.
-See {@link Two.Texture.RegularExpressions} for a full list of supported formats.
+See [Two.Texture.RegularExpressions](/documentation/texture#two-texture-regularexpressions) for a full list of supported formats.

 ### Constructor